Naida1710/Spelling-Bee/README.md

 - At the end of the quiz, I want to provide a certificate with the user’s score to motivate them to play again or improve their performance
 - I want to make the game accessible on different devices (desktop, tablet, mobile).
 - I want to use sound effects (correct/wrong answers, button clicks).
+- I want the questions to be shuffled so that users cannot memorize the order of correct or incorrect answers.

 ## Target Audience